idainatovych/VideoPlayer/README.md

 This repository is just my implementation of customized video player based on HTML5 Video I'm looking for your pull requests and forks.

+## TODO: fix bug with playing in inactive tab (add event for transition of progress bar)